-The bike has not been made for regular use but for someone who is keen on considering biking more seriously as a sport as well as for the company to open up new possibilities for the future of bike manufacturing.
+The bike has not been made for regular use but for someone keen on considering biking more seriously as a sport and for the company to open up new possibilities for the future of bike manufacturing.
 The cost of the bike is not known.
-But Gizmodo reports that TriRig’s previously launched, world’s lightest bike costs $45,000.
+But Gizmodo reports that TriRig’s previously launched world’s lightest bike costs $45,000.
 Hence we don’t expect the Ultra Light Tri Bike to be affordable to all either.